ibm-cloud-docs/ibm-spectrum-lsf/getting-started.md

 {: #create-custom-image}
 {: step}

 Create a custom image with your OS/LSF and required application binary files.
-For more information, see [Planning for custom images](/docs/vpc?topic=vpc-planning-custom-images). {{site.data.keyword.cloud_notm}} provides a pre-built image with CentOS and RHEL and the following packages to get you started quickly.
-If this list of packages is good enough for your workloads, you do not need to create your own custom image.
+For more information, see [Planning for custom images](/docs/vpc?topic=vpc-planning-custom-images). {{site.data.keyword.cloud_notm}} provides a pre-built image with CentOS and RHEL to help you get started quickly.
+The image names are `hpcc-lsf10-cent77-jun0421-v5` and `hpcc-lsf10-rhel77-jun0421-v5`, respectively.
+In addition to the base operating systems, the images also include some commonly used software packages.
+If the following list of packages is good enough for your workloads, you do not need to create your own custom image:
   * GNU compilers for C, C++, Fortran (gcc, gcc-c++, gcc-gfortran)
   * Open MPI (openMPI)